 The beauty of Lavender Cottage is that it is a "home from home" holiday property.
-The owners have made a special effort to make the property interesting and extremely comfortable to guarantee you a relaxing stay.
+The owner has made a special effort to make the property interesting and extremely comfortable to guarantee you a relaxing stay.
 The cottage is also very well equipped, especially the kitchen.

 EVERYONE SAYS "WOW" UPON ENTERING THE COTTAGE AND GIVEN ...

-A LARGE LOUNGE, DINING AREA, CONSERVATORY, MODERN GOOD SIZED KITCHEN, PRIVATE GARDEN WITH 2 PATIOS (WITH SEA VIEWS), FABULOUS ROOF GARDEN WITH PANORAMIC SEA VIEW (AS OF EARLY 2014), BIG GAS BBQ, GARAGE FOR STORAGE OF BIKES ETC., LUXURIOUS MODERN BATHROOM, 3 VERY COMFORTABLE BEDROOMS WITH LOADS OF STORAGE, AMPLE PARKING AND LOCATED RIGHT BY THE SEA IN A HISTORIC MARITIME VILLAGE ...
+A LARGE LOUNGE, DINING AREA, CONSERVATORY, MODERN GOOD SIZED KITCHEN, PRIVATE GARDEN WITH 2 PATIOS (WITH SEA VIEWS), FABULOUS ROOF GARDEN WITH PANORAMIC SEA VIEW, BIG GAS BBQ, GARAGE FOR STORAGE OF BIKES ETC., LUXURIOUS MODERN BATHROOM, 3 VERY COMFORTABLE BEDROOMS WITH LOADS OF STORAGE, AMPLE PARKING AND LOCATED RIGHT BY THE SEA IN A HISTORIC MARITIME VILLAGE ...

 WHAT MORE DO YOU NEED ???